jharkness25/project-joshua-and-autumn/proposal/proposal.md

 ![](proposal_files/figure-gfm/density-ddt-nozero-1.png)<!-- -->

-Removing zeros from the data does not help much in this case, but it does make the smaller peaks on this density plot more visible.
+Removing zeros from the data does not help much in this case considering that there are still many observations near but not equal to 0, but it does make the smaller peaks on this density plot more visible.

 ![](proposal_files/figure-gfm/map-ddt-1.png)<!-- -->